READING: where fairy tales begin!

-To be creative together – to make a difference with and for Bremen’s literary scene – this is why the Free Hanseatic City of Bremen is applying for the UNESCO title of City of Literature.
+To be creative together and make a difference with and for Bremen’s literary scene is why the Free Hanseatic City of Bremen is applying for the UNESCO title City of Literature.

-The idea is to strengthen Bremen’s literary scene permanently, bundle productive synergies, promote intelligent networking, driven forward both internally as well as nationally and internationally, and initiate the effective further profiling of the existing structures.
+The idea is to permanently strengthen Bremen’s literary scene, bundle productive synergies, promote intelligent networking, driven forward both internally as well as nationally and internationally, and initiate the effective further profiling of the existing structures.

-So far, there are thirty-nine Cities of Literature around the world: among them are Heidelberg, Edinburgh, Dublin, Milan, Barcelona, Prague, Krakow, Lviv, Odessa, Leeuwarden, Seattle, Durban and many other cities.
-By regularly comparing notes with the other Cities of Literature and the relevant Bremen literary players, the aim is to develop an effective, innovative and sustainable action plan for Bremen has been developed over the past few years with which Bremen is applying for the UNESCO title “City of Literature” in 2023.
+There are currently forty-two Cities of Literature worldwide: Heidelberg, Edinburgh, Dublin, Milan, Barcelona, Prague, Krakow, Lviv, Odessa, Leeuwarden, Seattle, Durban and many other cities.
+By regularly comparing notes with the other Cities of Literature and the relevant Bremen literary players, an effective, innovative and sustainable action plan for Bremen has been developed over the past few years with which Bremen is applying for the UNESCO title “City of Literature” in 2023.

-For the following reasons, Bremen already has an excellent chance of becoming part of the UNESCO Creative Cities Network of Literature:
+For the following reasons, Bremen has an excellent chance of becoming part of the illustrious UNESCO Creative Cities Network:

-All over the world, Bremen is associated with the four Town Musicians.
+Bremen is at the very end of the Fairy Tale Road and is associated with the four Town Musicians all over the world.
 The animal quartet has played a key role in shaping Bremen's image of being cosmopolitan, tolerant and colourful.
-After all, the multi-layered Grimms’ fairy tale, which has been translated into countless languages and which, alongside the other fairy tales in Grimms' Tales for Young and Old by the Brothers Grimm, was added to the UNESCO Memory of the World Programme in 2005, addresses existential and current issues such as solidarity, tolerance and freedom, but also social injustice, migration and aging as well as zest for life and wit – subjects that have not lost their relevance to this day.
+After all, the multi-layered Grimms’ fairy tale, which has been translated into countless languages and which, alongside the other fairy tales in Grimms' Tales for Young and Old by the Brothers Grimm, was added to the UNESCO Memory of the World Programme in 2005, addresses existential and timelessly contemporary issues such as solidarity, tolerance and freedom, social injustice, migration and aging as well as zest for life, wit and team spirit.

 Playful and yet well-founded, entertaining and yet (literary) historically precise, the readings, events and festivals of Bremen’s literary scene repeatedly tie in with these existential topics.

-In addition, the Senator for Culture is committed to promoting younger or lesser-known authors.
-The Bremen Author Scholarship has been awarded annually by the Literature Office since 1984, and since 2020 it has been extended to include both a scholarship for young writers and a project grant, and is linked to an opportunity to complete a residency with the Bremen State Representation in Berlin with the aim of promoting individual Bremen authors and aid their access to publicity and institutions at the national level.
+In addition, the Senator for Culture is committed to promoting younger, as yet lesser-known authors.
+The Bremen > Author Scholarship has been awarded annually by the Literaturkontor since 1984, and since 2020 it has been expanded to include a scholarship for young writers as well as a project grant, and is linked to an opportunity to complete a residency with the Bremen State Representation in Berlin with the aim of promoting individual Bremen authors and facilitating their access to publicity and institutions at the national level.
 Every two years since 2008, the Virtuelles Literaturhaus awards the > Bremer Network Residency, which is unique in Germany, to authors whose projects creatively utilise the technical options offered by the Internet, like the current project from Daniela Dröscher: “Come to the park and see!”, which utilises QR codes placed outdoors that are linked to comments.

 The range of literary festivals in Bremen is impressive in its diversity.